CharlesDodd/cautious-engine/README.md

 An app to experiment with Cryptography and Steganography https://inventwithpython.com/cracking/

-This project was started without any form of version control, as such it is waiting to be cleaned up.

 The gui for this app is made in Tkinter.

 Inspired by Cracking Codes With Python (see link above), the first page allows the user to: